 How do I remove a collaborator?

 To remove a collaborator from an article, first select Manage.
 Hover over the collaborator you want to remove from your document and select the three dots to access some options for that specific collaborator.
 Select Remove Collaborator and Close. !(https://storage.crisp.chat/users/helpdesk/website/d38f777e-0276-4c52-8a15-b5855ac4903c/110aedd5-80ac-4680-95e3-

 How do I add someone who is not on Authorea to my document?

-Follow these instructions to add a collaborator to your document.
-If your collaborator is not on Authorea, enter their email address and they will receive a notification to complete sign up and immediately collaborate with you on the document.
-If you don't want to add someone to your document as a collaborator and just want to show them the document, you can share with them the link to the document.
-If the article is public, just send them the link and allow them to comment on it via the commen
+If a coauthor you want to work with is not on Authorea, when you click "Add" and enter their email address, they will receive a notification to complete sign up and immediately collaborate with you on the document.
+But what if you don't want to add someone to your document as a collaborator and just want to show them the document?
+You can share with them the link to the document.
+If the article is public, just send them the link and allow them to comment on it via the commenting feature.
+If the

 How to share a private article with someone

 From the toolbar, click on Share and then Create a new link to generate a shareable URL which you can share with someone.
 They will be able to view your document, even if it is private.

 How do I reorder the list of collaborators?